Facts about honeybees

 - Bees communicate with one another using pheromones and dances.
 When they dance they waggle their bodies in certain directions and at different speeds to convey information such as the location of a food source;

-- They produce propolis – an antimicrobial sticky substance made from plant resins, which has many medicinal uses and has been used by human beings since at least 3000BC;
+- They produce propolis which has been used by human beings since at least 3000BC;

 - Research led by entomology professor and Institute for Genomic Biology director, Gene Robinson, has shown that these insects have their own personalities.
 Some are hard workers and others try to avoid their tasks.
 In addition, traits such as being a thrill-seeker, timid, and pessimistic, have also been observed.